MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com4-managedinprocessserver-class.md

 ---
-title: com4:Class (in ManagedInProcessServer)
+title: com4:Class (in com4:ManagedInProcessServer)
-description: TBD
-ms.date: 03/13/2022
-ms.topic: reference
+description: Registers a managed in-process server with one or more classes. (in com4:ManagedInProcessServer) ms.date: 03/13/2022 ms.topic: reference
 keywords: windows 10, windows 11, uwp, schema, manifest, com